Close

 Until this is in place, the following applies.

-Appropriate cultural safety education courses will be approved by the Board, on the advice of Ahpra's Aboriginal and Torres Strait Islander Health Strategy Group.
+If you are not exempt from the requirement, you will need to complete appropriate cultural safety education.
+This cultural safety education must be undertaken by a provider that has been approved by the Board, on the advice of Ahpra's Aboriginal and Torres Strait Islander Health Strategy Group.

 The approved training will include: